Get a demo of Culture Amp

 Engaged people are emotionally committed to their organization.
 These people stay at their organizations longer and are more productive and effective.
 Successful organizations have more engaged employees.

-The median eNPS score for organizations in this benchmark is 42 and is the highest scoring group compared with other regions.
+The median eNPS score for organizations in this benchmark is 41 and is in the top 2% compared with other regions.

 How does China 1000+ compare?

-People in China 1000+ were much more positive than average regarding Action, Leadership, and Company Performance.
+People in China 1000+ were much more positive than average regarding Action, Company Performance, and Equity.

-The highest scoring question for China 1000+ had 98% of people agreeing that %[Company]% values diversity (+14% compared to overall) while they were generally most positive about Diversity.
+The highest scoring question for China 1000+ had 94% of people agreeing that We hold ourselves and our team members accountable for results (+16% compared to overall) while they were generally most positive about Management.

 People in China 1000+ were generally least favourable about Action, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 10% of people disagreeing (-13% below average).